THE DART ANGLING ASSOCIATION FISHING REGULATIONS

 2. MIGRATORY TROUT

-No restriction on hours of fishing subject to the provision of Regulation 4
+No restriction on hours of fishing subject to the provision of regulation 4 (TOTNES WEIR POOL).

 3. BROWN TROUT